Investment Notes: Tictag

 Tictag is a Singapore-based data collection and annotation startup, with a unique business model built on crowdsourcing and gamifying the data annotation process.
 The company and its product are democratising data labelling and cleaning for all businesses leveraging AI.

-In this memo, we will share insight on how we gained conviction to invest in the ambitious team. as part of Tictag’s US$1.3m pre-series A round.
+In this memo, we will share insight on how we gained conviction to invest in the ambitious team as part of Tictag’s US$1.3m pre-series A round.
 We are pleased to be investing alongside Southeast Asia early-stage investors M Venture Partners, East Ventures and Sam Gibb, partner at Resolution Ventures and Endeavor Ventures.

 We are excited to announce our newest investment in Tictag, and its exceptional founding team of CEO Kevin Quah, COO Lee Jin and CTO Yihang!